Smallville season 9: Characters

-Geoff Johns returned to write an episode featuring the Justice Society of America; he previously wrote the episode "Legion", which introduced the Legion of Super-Heroes in season eight.
-According to Johns, the Justice Society is a team of superheroes who "started it all-like the Watchmen" and "come out of retirement to give 'the screwed-up guys of the next generation a needed smack down'".
-Michael Shanks, Brent Stait and Brittney Irvin portrayed Carter Hall/Hawkman, Kent Nelson/Doctor Fate, and Courtney Whitmore/Stargirl respectively in the two-hour episode.
+Geoff Johns returned to write an episode featuring the Justice Society of America (JSA); he previously wrote the episode "Legion", which introduced the Legion of Super-Heroes, in season eight.
+According to Johns, the JSA is a team of superheroes who "started it all-like the Watchmen" and "come out of retirement to give 'the screwed-up guys of the next generation a needed smack down'".
+Michael Shanks, Brent Stait, and Brittney Irvin portrayed Carter Hall / Hawkman, Kent Nelson / Doctor Fate, and Courtney Whitmore / Stargirl, respectively, in the double-length episode.
 Shanks wears the traditional Hawkman uniform, complete with strap-on wings and Hawkman's mace.
 Shanks spent time practicing his wirework for the flying scenes he would have to film while in full costume.
 One difference in the costume is the inclusion of a chest plate.
 According to Shanks, the costume designers added a chest plate to assist the flying harness they created.
 The chest plate and Hawkman's helmet were given a bronze color, as opposed to the more traditional "yellow/gold" color.
-Smallvilles version of Hawkman uses the backstory that Carter Hall is a "reincarnated prince from a thousand years ago", and worked alongside a group of superheroes in the 1970s.
-Shanks states that the Justice Society arrives to provide some "tough love" to Clark and his superhero friends, who are reaching a point in their lives where they are trying to find their own destinies.
-Although they don't appear, Shanks points out that there are references to other Justice Society members throughout the episode.
-Shanks and Irvin reprised their Hawkman and Stargirl roles for the season finale.
+Smallvilles version of Hawkman uses the backstory that Carter is a "reincarnated prince from a thousand years ago", and worked alongside a group of superheroes in the 1970s.
+Shanks states that the JSA arrives to provide some "tough love" to Clark and his superhero friends, who are reaching a point in their lives where they are trying to find their own destinies.
+Although they do not appear, Shanks points out that there are references to other JSA members throughout the episode.
+Shanks and Irvin reprised their roles for the season finale.

-Pam Grier was cast as Amanda Waller, a villainess from DC Comics, for "multiple episodes".
+Pam Grier was cast as the DC Comics villainess Amanda Waller for "multiple episodes".
 Odessa Rae was cast as the villainess Siobhan McDougal, also known as Silver Banshee.
 Smallvilles McDougal is characterized as a "vengeful spirit of a fallen Gaelic heroine".
-The tenth episode of season nine featured a "bad guy version" of Green Arrow, known as the "Dark Archer", played by Steve Bacic.
-Carlo Marks was cast to play Steven Swift/Warrior Angel, a potential love interest for Chloe.
+The tenth episode features a "bad guy version" of Green Arrow, known as the "Dark Archer", played by Steve Bacic.
+Carlo Marks was cast to play Steven Swift / Warrior Angel, a potential love interest for Chloe.
 Gil Bellows portrayed the DC Comics villain Maxwell Lord in two episodes of the season.